Using watermarks and DRM to safeguard confidential information & prevent sharing.

 “Confidential do not distribute” watermarks

-Watermarks are a popular way to remind users of their obligations when it comes to document security and safeguarding confidential information.
+Do not copy or distribute without permission watermarks are a popular way to remind users of their obligations when it comes to safeguarding confidential information.
 They clearly assert the status of the information so that there can be no misunderstandings.
-Still, while static “do not distribute” watermarks are good at reminding well-meaning employees of their training, they do little to prevent intentional leaks.
+Still, while static do not distribute watermarks are good at reminding well-meaning employees of their training, they do little to prevent intentional leaks.